mayebejames/jamesmaye/_site/Chronic Myeloid Leukaemia.md

 # Chronic Myeloid Leukaemia
 ---
 title: Chronic Myeloid Leukaemia
 description: CML is a haematological malignancy characterised by the BCR-ABL fusion protein produced by the Philadelphia chromosome.
 It is usually diagnosed in middle age.
-With chemotherapy such as the imatinib, more than 70% of patients survive beyond 5 years from diagnosis.
+With chemotherapy such as imatinib, more than 70% of patients survive beyond 5 years from diagnosis.
 created: 27/02/2021
 modified: 27/02/2021
 tags: [medicine, haematology, disease, cancer, leukaemia]